 Skip to Content

-5 Ultimate Day Trips from DC: Country Escapes to City Breaks
+5 Best Day Trips from DC: Country Escapes to City Breaks

 Whether you’re looking for an escape to the country, a picturesque and historic small town, or another bustling metropolis—these are all less than two hours away by car.
 Many are also accessible by bus or train.